 Most states do not require certification for surgical technology, which leaves the requirements for getting a job to the employer.
 Very few hospitals or other employers will hire someone for this position without having completed an educational program, so the first step to getting into this career is to find a certificate or diploma program in surgical technology.

 Many community and technical colleges offer a non-degree surgical technology program that may take between several months and two years to complete.
 These programs are important for teaching you the skills needed to do the job and proving to potential employers that you would be a valued member of the surgical team.

 It is also important to consider certification, even if it is not required in your state.
 Many employers will only hire certified techs.
 The National Board of Surgical Technology and Surgical Assisting (NBSTSA) offers CST (certified surgical technologist) certification.
 In order to achieve CST certification you have to pass the appropriate exam set by the NBSTSA.
 To be eligible to take the exam you must have proof of completion of an accredited educational program.

 Outlook for Surgical Technology Careers

 Growth in all kinds of healthcare careers is increasing rapidly, and that includes surgical technology.
-The growth over the next few years is expected to be 12 percent, opening up thousands of new positions.
-This is much faster than average job growth across all industries.
+According to the U.S. Bureau of Labor Statistics, the growth over the ten years to 2030 is expected to be 9 percent, opening up thousands of new positions.
+Of course, conditions in your area may vary.

 Working in surgical technology has a lot of benefits.
 Not only is this a growing career with a lot of opportunities and great pay, but it is also a rewarding, meaningful career that actually helps people every day.
 To become a surgical tech, you only need two years or less of training, so it’s an easy field to enter if you are willing to put in the time.